PLP-Database-DEPT/week-3/README.md

 - Perform CRUD (Create, Read, Update, Delete) operations on a database.
 - Write queries with conditions, sorting, and aggregations to extract meaningful insights.
 - Implement SQL transactions to ensure data integrity when performing multiple operations.
-- Use joins and groupings to analyze related data from multiple tables.

 ---